 When we are committed to a life we value and the goals we wish to accomplish, we naturally focus on our strengths, gain a greater sense of meaning, and enjoy our lives to the fullest (Biswas-Diener, 2010).

 The following articles and resources offer tremendous insight and value for coaches wishing to use positive psychology theories and techniques in their practices to work on inner strengths, promote flourishing, and adopt positively focused interventions (Gable & Haidt, 2005).

 The following articles are dedicated to particular aspects of coaching using positive psychology theories or principles.

-Psychoeducation involves transferring knowledge to the client and empowering them to promote their wellbeing.
-When used successfully, it raises the client’s awareness of factors that impact their wellness and fosters the skills they need to adopt new, more helpful behaviors and a better quality of living.
+Psychoeducation involves transferring knowledge to clients and empowering them to promote their wellbeing.
+When used successfully, it raises the clients’ awareness of factors that impact their wellness and fosters the skills they need to adopt new, more helpful behaviors and a better quality of living.

 The adoption of online techniques and software is an exciting recent development in positive psychology coaching.
 Digitalization frees both clients and coaches from the physical constraints of location and time.
 More than that, online interventions offer personal, made-to-measure coaching to individuals and groups (Ribbers & Waringa, 2015).